martiabr/fixing-ar/README.md

 This project was conducted by Oskar Keding, Martin Brandt, Caroline Sauget, Julia Kenel.

 The app was designed and tested on a Samsung Galaxy S10e.
+Multiple constants are set in code to suit this device.
 The app was designed for Android devices.

 In order to compile Cpp code, the NDK tool needs to be installed.